-Advertising and sales campaign on Expedia targeting travelers in France, United Kingdom, Germany and Netherlands.
-5,290,907 were delivered across the campaign period with 6,448 clicks generated during advertising period.
+Advertising and sales campaign on Expedia targeting Interactive quiz on Facebook travelers in France, United Kingdom, Germany and targeting users in core Netherlands.
+5,290,907 were delivered across the and emerging markets - a campaign period with 6,448 clicks generated during competition microsite was advertising period.